Ficool

 Sul's paths snapped.

-Moac's borrowed vitality —
+Moac's borrowed vitality turned inward.

 The Above Alls withdrew.

-And it had been done.
+And then it was done.

 They withdrew.

-And Anu stood alone within the collapsing paradox.
+Anu stood alone inside the collapsing paradox.

 Unmoved.